 - (k) he persistently infringes the Laws of the Game; - he shows by word or action, dissent from any decision given by the Referee; - (m) he is guilty of ungentlemanly conduct.
-For any of these last three offences, in addition to the caution, an indirect free-kick shall also be awarded to the opposing team from the place where the offence occurred unless a more serious infringement of the Laws of the Game was committed.
-If the offence is committed by a player in his opponents' goal area, a free-kick shall be taken from a point anywhere within that half of the goal area in which the offence occurred.
+For any of these last three offences, in addition to the caution, an indirect free-kick shall also be awarded to the opposing side from the place where the offence occurred, subject to the over-riding conditions imposed in Law XIII, unless a more serious infringement of the Laws of the Game was committed.

-A player shall be sent off the field of play, if, in the opinion of the Referee, he:- (n) is guilty of violent conduct or serious foul play;
+A player shall be sent off the field of play, if, in the opinion of the Referee, he:-

-- (o) uses foul or abusive language; - (p) persists in misconduct after having received a caution.
+- (n) is guilty of violent conduct or serious foul play; - (o) uses foul or abusive language; - (p) persists in misconduct after having received a caution.

-If play be stopped by reason of a player being ordered from the field for an offence without a separate breach of the Law having been committed, the game shall be resumed by an indirect free-kick awarded to the opposing team from the place where the infringement occurred, unless the offence is committed by a player in his opponents' goal area, in which case, the free-kick shall be taken from a point anywhere within that half of the goal area in which the offence occurred.
+If play be stopped by reason of a player being ordered from the field for an offence without a separate breach of the Law having been committed, the game shall be resumed by an indirect free-kick awarded to the opposing side from the place where the infringement occurred, subject to the overriding conditions imposed in Law XIII.